xinxingwu-uk/Experiments_C_S/README.md

-# The experiments and codes here are mainly about C#.
+# The experiments and codes.